Oratory of Saint Philip Neri: North America

-On 26 May 1994 Cardinal Joseph Bernardin of the Archdiocese of Chicago decreed the formation of a diocesan right Oratory of St. Philip Neri which follow the Constitutions and General Statutes of the Congregration of the Oratory of St. Philip Neri.
-Its members continue in pastoral ministries.

 The New York Oratory was founded on 28 June 2007, in Sparkill, New York.
 On the Feast of the Assumption of the Blessed Virgin Mary, 15 August 2007, the Procurator General P. Edoardo Cerrato consigned the Decree of the Foundation of New York Oratory to its members, during the celebration of the Eucharist, presided by Cardinal Egan, in the presence of Archbishop Alojz Tkac, Metropolitan of Košice, Slovakia, participating honorable guests, parishioners of Our Lady of the Sacred Heart Parish Tappan, NY, visitors from other parishes and friends.

-On 1 August 2014, a Community in Formation of the Oratory was established at Star of the Sea Church in the Archdiocese of San Francisco, California.
-As of 30 August 2015, the project was abandoned.

-In Washington, D.C., the Community of St. Philip Neri was established as a community-in-formation in July 2013 by canonical decree of the Archbishop of Washington, Donald Cardinal Wuerl.
+In Washington, D.C., the Washington Oratory was established as a community-in-formation in July 2013 by canonical decree of the Archbishop of Washington, Donald Cardinal Wuerl and canonically erected by His Holiness Pope Francis on 2 February 2024.
 Washington's Oratorians are responsible for the administration of the parish of St. Thomas Apostle in Woodley Park.
 They oversee a chapter of the Little Oratory of St. Philip Neri, a group of Catholic laymen.

-In the diocese of Kalamazoo, MI, Most Rev. Paul Bradley approved the establishment of a community in formation of the Oratory at St. Mary parish, Kalamazoo in September 2015.
-Here the liturgical apostolate of the parish follows the Ordinary and Extraordinary forms of the Roman Rite.
-Provisional plans have begun for the establishment of a classical school in the Oratorian tradition.

-In 2015, in Red Bank, New Jersey, the Red Bank Oratory-in-Formation of St. Philip Neri was established with permission Bishop David M. O'Connell, who formally issued a canonical decree on 29 May 2016.
-The Red Bank Oratory-in-Formation was entrusted with the care of St. Anthony of Padua Church and has established a Secular Oratory, the Women of Vallicella, a Children’s Oratory, Jr. Oratory and a Youth Oratory which share in the spiritual and ministerial life of the Oratory.
+The Red Bank Oratory (official name Congregatio Oratorii Sancti Philippi Nerii Trentonensis): On Divine Mercy Sunday, April 7th, 2024, His Holiness, Pope Francis established The Red Bank Oratory as a Congregation of Pontifical Right.
+The church of the Oratory was established as The Oratory Church of St. Anthony of Padua in perpetuity.
+The Red Bank Oratory had its official beginning in September 2015, and was established as an Oratory-in-formation in March of 2016 in Red Bank, New Jersey, with the permission of Bishop David M. O'Connell.
+Bishop O'Connell then issued a canonical decree on 29 May 2016 to govern the community, and established the permanent home of the community at the church of Saint Anthony of Padua.
+The members of the Oratory-in-Formation subsequently established a Secular Oratory, the Women of Vallicella, a Children's Oratory, Jr. Oratory, a Youth Oratory, and the Friends of Saint Philip Neri which share in the spiritual and ministerial life of the Oratory.

 In 2017, Pope Francis issued a decree establishing the Congregation of the Oratory of St. Philip Neri in the Archdiocese of Cincinnati.
 The Oratory is based at Old St. Mary's Church in the Over-the-Rhine neighborhood of Cincinnati.